Interside mobile menu

 • Demonstrate flexibility.
 Showcase your ability to adapt to new environments and work cultures, emphasizing experiences where you successfully navigated challenging or unfamiliar situations across different teams and functions.

 • Show language skills (if relevant).
 If you speak multiple languages, highlight how you’ve used them professionally or in academic settings.
 Even a basic understanding of the local language can be a plus.
+The EF English Proficiency Index provides a snapshot of where English is widely spoken in business contexts globally.

-Example answers: “While working on a marketing project for a tech company, I collaborated with a team based in India.
+Example Answer: “While working on a marketing project for a tech company, I collaborated with a team based in India.
 We held regular virtual meetings to align our strategies, which helped us successfully launch a product that exceeded initial sales projections by 25% in the first quarter.”

-What not to say: Avoid saying, “I do not have a lot of work experience” or “I have no international experience.”
+What Not to Say: Avoid saying, “I do not have a lot of work experience” or “I have no international experience.”
 There’s always something to leverage, whether it’s internships or volunteer work.

 Employers value candidates who have done their homework.
 This question allows you to demonstrate your initiative and genuine interest in the company.

-Interview tips:
+Interview Tips

 • Research the company’s mission and values.
 Start with their website and social media, but also consult external sources like news articles and employee reviews to gain a well-rounded perspective.
+Glassdoor offers employee reviews and country-specific salary data, while LinkedIn shows the company’s regional presence and employee profiles.

 • Investigate local operations.
 Look into specific initiatives, recent news, or expansion efforts in that country to understand how the company operates on the ground.